nuprl/gradual-typing-performance/zordoz/README.md

 - `zo-find.rkt` search a zo-struct for sub-structs matching a given name
 - `zo-shell.rkt` interactive front-end for the zo functions

+The base folder contains
+- bytecode for all files in this project
+- `hello-world.zo` bytecode for a simple "hello world" program
+- `large-test.zo` large bytecode file from the racket repository (gui toolkit, or something)

 ---

 The core data are zo structs from the compiler library.